Skip to main content

 Metropolitics is open to several types of publication:

-All papers submitted to Metropolitics are read by the editorial committee, who will make the final decision regarding publication.
+All other papers submitted to Metropolitics are read by the editorial committee, who will make the final decision regarding publication.
 The editors and/or subeditors may request that certain parts of the text be developed, removed or modified, and indeed may even suggest reworked passages themselves.
 The editorial committee is responsible for writing the introductory paragraph and reserves the right to modify the title.

 Presentation guidelines